 There are a couple of gay beaches in Nice where you can easily find other gay tourists or locals, especially during the height of the summer holiday season.

-On the eastern side of the city, you have the Castel Plage gay beach.
-Castel Plage itself is a full-service beach club.
-However, LGBT travelers also hang out in the public area of Castel Plage, adjacent to the beach club.
+Many LGBT travelers grab towels to hang out in the public area of Castel Plage, adjacent to the beach club.
 If you plan to go inside the beach club, visit the Castel Plage Website to make a reservation for a table.

 Nice Gay Bars & Clubs

-Nice has a pretty wide array of gay bars and parties.
-I would not necessarily categorize Nice as a top gay party destination, but there is surely plenty of gay nightlife for the gay traveler to explore.
+Nice has a pretty wide array of gay bars and parties, from comfortable street-side bars to late-night dance clubs.
+I would not necessarily categorize Nice as a top gay party destination, but there is plenty of gay nightlife.

 Malabar Station is the most visible, colorfully ostentatious gay bar in Nice.
 Their rainbow chairs line the sidewalk just outside the Old Town.
 Many Nice gay travelers pay a visit to Malabar Station because it’s an easy spot to start a night out and maybe grab dinner with friends.